 What makes popular corporations such as Amazon, Netflix, and Nike stand out from the rest of the competition?
 The answer is simple – they have invested plenty of time and resources into their brand perception to ensure a consumer base that is both strong and long-lasting.

 Branding itself is a set of experiences, memories, stories, and ideas that you put out into the world to convey what your brand represents.
-Brand perception, on the other hand, is what your CUSTOMER believes your brand represents.
+On the other hand, brand perception is what your CUSTOMER believes your brand represents.

-Creating an effective brand perception strategy can be complicated though, especially when it comes to issues like the disparity between online and offline channels.
-Luckily for you, this post will delve into the four steps that are required to manage and control your brand perception both online and offline.
+Creating an effective brand perception strategy can be complicated, especially regarding issues like the disparity between online and offline channels.
+Luckily for you, this post will delve into the four steps required to manage and control your brand perception online and offline.
 So, keep reading to find out more.